 The Clery Act requires the College to publish certain information such as campus crime statistics.
-The statistics are published in a safety and security brochure, are available online (see the Clery Report for the Troy campus and Albany campus) and can be obtained from the Office of Public Safety on either campus.
+The statistics are published in a safety and security brochure, are available online (see the Clery Report for the Troy Campus and for the Albany Campus ) and can be obtained from the Office of Public Safety on either campus.
 The Office of Public Safety also publishes the Policy on Sexual Assault, found in the Campus Policies section of your College’s Catalog online.

-All students and employees of The Sage Colleges who wish to park on either campus must register their vehicles and purchase a parking permit from the Office of Public Safety (Troy campus), the Student Life Office (Albany campus), or the Office of Student Services (Albany campus).
+All students and employees of The Sage Colleges who wish to park on either campus must register their vehicles and purchase a parking permit from the Office of Public Safety (Troy campus) or the Offices of Student Services or Student Life (Albany campus).
 Parking permits are valid for the entire academic year, beginning in September, and are valid for both campuses, including the UHA campus during designated hours.
 The fee for the entire year is $40.
 Permits purchased after January 1 are $25 and permits purchased after June 1 are $15.
 Purchasers should be prepared to produce a valid Sage ID card (see below) as well as a valid motor vehicle registration for the vehicle to be registered.
 Violators of The Sage Colleges’ parking policies may be subject to ticketing, towing and revocation of parking privileges.

 Sage Identification Cards